quantrocket/networking/README.md

 ---
 This example is very similar to `example2.cpp`, but using the multithreading `ThreadedServer` instead of `Server`.
 Each worker's event can be dispatched at a single thread by `void Server::dispatch(Worker* worker, Event* event)`.
 In this example each dispatched events are automatically deleted by the `ThreadedServer` class after the dispatch method finished.

+`example4.cpp`
+---
+This example is a basic game demo using "connect four" (in German: "Vier gewinnt").
+It shows a very trivial implementation of network communication based on `NetworkingQueue` without any Server- or Client-classes.
+Currently the game does not support winning conditions.
+So it will run until all fields are blocked and forces the player to do a turn ... not so great but suitable as demonstration :)

 # Building
 ===